RI-SE/smirk/docs/System Requirements Specification.md

 ## 1.6 References ##
 - Gauerhof, Lydia, Hawkins, Richard David, Picardi, Chiara et al. (3 more authors) (2020) Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings.
 In: SAFECOMP 2020 (39th International Conference on ComputerSafety, Reliability and Security).
 - Nair, De La Vara, Sabetzadeh, and Briand.
 [An extended systematic literature review on provision of evidence for safety certification](https://www.sciencedirect.com/science/article/abs/pii/S0950584914000603). *Information and Software Technology*, 56(7), 689-717, 2014.
-- Picardi,,Paterson, Hawkins, Calinescu, and Habli.
+- Picardi, Paterson, Hawkins, Calinescu, and Habli.
 [Assurance Argument Patterns and Processes for Machine Learning in Safety-Related Systems](http://ceur-ws.org/Vol-2560/paper17.pdf).
 In *Proceedings of the Workshop on Artificial Intelligence Safety (SafeAI 2020)*, pp. 23-30, 2020.
-- E. Thorn, S. Kimmel, and M. Chaka.
-[A Framework for Automated Driving System Testable Cases and Scenarios](https://trid.trb.org/view/1574670), Technical Report DOT HS 812 623, National Highway Traffic Safety Administration, 2018.
+- Thorn, Kimmel, and Chaka, 2018.
+[A Framework for Automated Driving System Testable Cases and Scenarios](https://trid.trb.org/view/1574670), Technical Report DOT HS 812 623, National Highway Traffic Safety Administration.

 # 2 System Description [C] <a name="system_reqts"></a>